morgansCIC/-luffy_cic-Scandal/README.md

 ---

-### Chapter 2: The Larries — المؤسسين
+### Chapter 2: The Larries المؤسسين

 ![The Larries squad](images/2026-04-23210240.png)

-Five young men posing together at what appears to be a CICONIX award ceremony.
-One of them — **Bounebi Imad**, whose name is visible on the projection screen — is holding a **Certificate of Special Recognition**.
-They are all wearing CIC-branded hoodies and lanyards.
+Five posing together at what appears to be a CICONIX award ceremony.
+One of them **Bounebi Imad**, whose name is visible on the projection screen is holding a **Certificate of Special Recognition**.
+They are all wearing CIC hoodies and lanyards.
 They look genuinely happy.

 **Analysis:** The crying emoji after "whole squad" and after "Still Larries" is doing enormous emotional work.
-The Larries are not just a maintenance crew — they are, in luffy's telling, the silent backbone of an entire community.
+The Larries are not just a maintenance crew they are, in luffy's telling, the silent backbone of an entire community.
 Being named specifically on a brand new account with no audience is both an honour and a mild privacy hazard.

 ---